 The reason it was hard to spot these books lying on the floor is because this particular book case is tucked away in the corner of the room between the wall and my desk and behind a big pot plant.
 This got me wondering why the books had fallen at all.

-These two books had been propped up on the bottom shelf off the bookcase for about three months, I haven't touched the books, I haven't touched the bookcase and I haven't even walked past it because the plant gets in the way.
+These two books had been propped up on the bottom shelf of the bookcase for about three months, I haven't touched the books, I haven't touched the bookcase and I haven't even walked past it because the plant gets in the way.
 So, why did these books suddenly fall?

 What Causes Objects To Suddenly Fall When No One Is Near?

 There are plenty of reasons why this might happen, the object could have been perched precariously in the first place, meaning the slightest nudge or draught could cause it to fall over.

-Items can also fall off of a piece of furniture over time due to minute forces generated from within the home, things like the vibration from a desktop fan, air conditioner, plumbing, or a nearby washing machine, even a sudden change in air pressure due to opening a door or window could cause an object to topple over.
+Items can also fall off of a piece of furniture over time due to tiny forces generated from within the home, things like the vibration from a desktop fan, air conditioner, plumbing, or a nearby washing machine, even a sudden change in air pressure due to opening a door or window could cause an object to topple over.

 There's also plenty of external sources which can cause vibrations, like road works outside the house, heavy traffic passing by, an earthquake, low flying aircraft, or a gust of wind through an open window.
-In fact even with the windows closed, a strong gust of wind can effect the pressure inside due to the elasticity of the glass.
+In fact even with the windows closed, a strong gust of wind can affect the pressure inside due to the elasticity of the glass.

 A gust of wind or an earthquake is enough to break an object from a position of stable mechanical equilibrium in just one blow, but what about when there is no apparent reason and no obvious vibration?